Portrait of the Physician Gian Giacomo Bartolotti da Parma

-Portrait of the Physician Gian Giacomo Bartolotti da Parma (German: Der Arzt Gian Giacomo Bartolotti da Parma), also known as Portrait of a Man, is an oil painting by the Venetian master Titian, made about 1515.
-The painting is in the collection of the Kunsthistorisches Museum in Vienna.
+Portrait of the Physician Gian Giacomo Bartolotti da Parma (German: Der Arzt Gian Giacomo Bartolotti da Parma), also known as Portrait of a Man, is an oil painting by the Venetian master Titian, made c.
+1515-1518.
+The painting is in the collection of the Kunsthistorisches Museum, in Vienna.

 Date

-According to Georg Gronau, this picture must have been painted about 1511, as there is to be found in one of the Paduan frescoes a head remarkably like it in style.
+According to Georg Gronau, this picture must have been made about 1511, as there is in one of the Paduan frescoes a head remarkably similar in style.
 The Kunsthistorisches Museum dates it slightly later, to about 1515.
 Carlo Ridolfi saw it about 1648 in the house of Bartolomeo della Nave in Venice.
 The work is cited as a Titian in the Theatrum Pictorium of Archduke Leopold Wilhelm of Austria in 1660.

 Subject

 The sitter is thought to be Gian Giacomo Bartolotti (fl.
 1491–1530), a physician from Parma, who is said to have been Titian's doctor.
 This identification is made on the authority of Carlo Ridolfi, writing in 1648: